 Gustave Whitehead: First In Flight Exhibit

-Advocates of Whitehead’s role in history, including local researchers and history buffs Stella Randolph, William O’Dwyer, and Andy Kosch, have pursued the story since the 1930’s.
+Advocates of Whitehead’s role in history, including local researchers and history buffs Stella Randolph, William O’Dwyer, and Andy Kosch, have pursued his story since the 1930’s.
 The library of the Fairfield Museum and History Center contains copies of Randolph and O’Dwyer’s books – now out of print -- which present their research, as well as the William O’Dwyer Gustave Whitehead Research Collection, which contains photographs, newspaper articles, and correspondence about Whitehead’s flights.

 Gustav Weisskopf was born in Leutershausen, Germany in 1874, and orphaned at age 13.
 He came to America in 1893, changing his name to Whitehead.
 Settling in Connecticut, Whitehead’s experiments on motorized flying machines encompassed the local areas of Fairfield, Bridgeport, Stratford and Trumbull.
 His success with airplane “Number 21” is the focus of the First in Flight exhibit.